Derekbouvia/Capstone-Project/docs/topics/APT Demonstration and Analysis.md

 ##  Topic Definition

 Advanced Persistent Threats are real and prevalent in todays world.
-They are targeted cyberattacks gain access to a network and remains undetected for an extended period of time.
+They are targeted cyberattacks that gain access to a network and remain undetected for an extended period of time.
 They are more focused on stealing data or to impede aspects of a mission or organization and it does so repeatedly over an extended period of time hence the name.

 ## Topic Overview